 - These data gaps cannot be filled by CPQ alone.

 The complexity of historical customer pricing data matters

 Companies tend to underestimate the complexity of their customer data and the sheer variety of changes that impact it.
-That’s true even for large, highly strategic accounts (see my post Where is this relationship going anyway?
-It’s complicated.”)
+That’s true even for large, highly strategic accounts.
 Let’s say you're a B2B company with complex end customers, and you’re considering a CPQ implementation.
 Odds are that you've done some M&A. Your product mix has likely evolved quite a bit, perhaps over decades.
 When you look at any given customer relationship, you may have a whole sequence of master agreements and pricing models, along with extensive documentation.

 “Companies tend to underestimate the complexity of their customer data and the sheer variety of changes that affect it.”

 You need that document-based information about the existing customer base to flow into your CPQ.
 If that doesn’t happen automatically, you’ll have to default to manual processes to reconcile what the configurator is telling you with whatever arrangements your sales ops teams have already put in place: "But we agreed to give them a 23 percent discount six months ago.”
 Or, “Oh, they have a special SLA.”
 This, in effect, dilutes or even eliminates the entire value of the CPQ system for that transaction.